NEWS & UPDATES

 This year, for the FIRST time young ladies will be able to participate and earn all the rank and achievements as cubs in years before.
 We are so excited to expand the program to allow girls to join in the fun of scouting!

-Boys and girls currently in Kindergarten (incoming Tiger Scouts through the 4th grade (incoming Webelos II) are eligible to attend camp.
-We do require Tiger Scouts to have an adult volunteer with them at camp all week.
+Boys and girls currently in Pre-K (incoming Lion Scouts through the 4th grade (incoming Webelos II) are eligible to attend camp.
+We do require Lion and Tiger Scouts to have an adult volunteer with them at camp all week.

 Some highlights of camp are: sports, arts & crafts, leather working, BB & archery ranges, woodworking, citizenship activities, and camp songs, just to name a few.
 In addition to meeting requirements, each station rewards the boy's effort by presenting them with a bead or other small award to add to their collection.
 Some activities may earn them a belt loop or special patch as well!